This article is about the dispute that has become known in Hanwell as ‘Fencegate’. There are lots of rumours doing the rounds. Here are the facts.

 14 October 2019

 In response to the residents’ letter, the Hobbayne Trust called a meeting.
-Its representatives met with 20 local residents on 14 October 2019.
+Its representatives met with 20 local residents on 14 October 2019, saying that they wanted to rebuild trust with the local community.

 At the meeting the Hobbayne Trust’s representatives confirmed that they did not own the land and had fenced it off without having any legal title to it.
-They said that the Canal and River Trust was in the process of establishing its ownership in order to transfer the land to the Trust.
+They said that they were in ‘a legal process’ to acquire the land and that the Canal and River Trust was in the process of establishing its ownership in order to transfer the land to the Trust.
+They omitted to mention that their application to claim ownership of the land had been rejected by the Land Registry two months earlier.

 To date, the Canal and River Trust has not made any attempt to register the land.